fmerg/pymerkle/USAGE.md

 Upon generating a consistency-proof, the Merkle-tree (Server) performs also an _inclusion test_, leading to two possibilities in accordance with the parameters provided by Client:

-- _inclusion-test success_: if the combination of `old_hash` and `sublength` is found by the Merkle-tree itself to correspond indeed to a previous stage of it, then a _non empty_ path is included with the proof and a generation success message is inscribed in it
+- _inclusion-test success_: if the combination of `old_hash` and `sublength` is found by the Merkle-tree itself to correspond indeed to a previous state of it, then a _non empty_ path is included with the proof and a generation success message is inscribed in it

-- _inclusion-test failure_: if the combination of `old_hash` and `sublength` is _not_ found by the tree itself to correspond to a previous stage of it, then an _empty_ path is included with the proof and the latter is predestined to be found _invalid_ upon validation.
-Moreover, a generation failure message is inscribed into the proof provided, indicating that the Client does not actually have proper knowledge of the presumed previous stage.
+- _inclusion-test failure_: if the combination of `old_hash` and `sublength` is _not_ found by the tree itself to correspond to a previous state of it, then an _empty_ path is included with the proof and the latter is predestined to be found _invalid_ upon validation.
+Moreover, a generation failure message is inscribed into the proof provided, indicating that the Client does not actually have proper knowledge of the presumed previous state.

 ### Validating Log proofs (Client's Side)